you are being redirected

 poland

-Pre-emptive right, drag-along right, tag-along right.
+Pre-emptive right, right of first refusal/right of first offer, drag-along right, tag-along right.
 Founders are typically subject to a lock-up.
-1-2x liquidation preferences (non-participating) are quite common.
+1-2x liquidation preferences (non-participating) are common.

 romania